aritchie9590/IOTLock/README.md

 to hand the websocket and fingerprint scanner functionality.
 The code for this mBed is contained in the folder fp_web.
 The second mBed (mBed 2) communicates with the Bluefruit module and the IMU to handle the bluetooth and secret knock functionality.
 The code for this mBed is contained in the folder bt_knock.

+This project was completed in conjunction with team members Bao Bui, Erik Lomas, and Trung Nguyen as part of a course project at Georgia Tech.

 ## Features
 - Lock/Unlock via fingerprint scanner